 Keep a watch on your credit utilization ratio

-This is the amount of credit you use when compared to the amount of credit you have.
+This is the amount of credit you use compared to the amount of credit you have.
 An ideal credit utilization ratio is 30%.
-If your credit limit is $10,000, it's a good idea not to spend more than $3,000.
+If your credit limit is $10,000, it's good not to spend more than $3,000.
 Overspending sends a sign to a prospective lender that you're not very responsible with your money.

-While you can get a credit card in the U.S. without a credit score or social security number (SSN), you might need to compromise on the credit limit or get a secured credit card.
-A secured credit card is when you give cash as collateral to get a credit card.
+While you can get a Credit Card in the US without a credit score or social security number (SSN), you might need to compromise on the credit limit or get a secured Credit Card.
+A secured Credit Card is when you give cash as collateral to get a Credit Card.
 But there is another option.
-Zolve gives you the high-limit U.S. Credit Card and bank account that you can sign up for from your home country itself.
+Zolve gives you the high-limit US Credit Card and Bank Account that you can sign up for from your home country itself.

 The best part?
 It's simple and takes less than 5 minutes to sign-up.